A failed referendum that would have allowed the City of Darien to on behalf of residents may get another shot as early as March.

 The referendum stems from a new state law that went into effect Jan.
 1, 2010.
-The act allows municipalities to aggregate their residents into one negotiating body, with the goal of getting a bulk discount.
+The act their residents into one negotiating body, with the goal of getting a bulk discount.
 ComEd currently supplies Darien’s electricity.

 Assistant City Administrator Scott Coren said in April that residents would see only positive results from the arrangement.